 A best practice identified by the National Association of State and Local Budget Officials (NASLB) recommends that local governments create Revenue Manuals outlining significant revenues, sources, factors and history.
-OEFA completed a draft in 2014 and will deliver the final in spring of 2015.
-OEFA proposes to continue to assist PSB in continued development of the revenue manual throughout 2015 as required/desired.
+OEFA completed a first ever version in 2015 and will deliver an updated version in spring of 2016 (and each year going forward).
+OEFA proposes to continue to assist PSB in continued development of the revenue manual throughout 2016 as required/desired.